Maxwell Levatich

 But while deep learners will appreciate being assessed on appropriate learning objectives, strategic learners may find themselves opting-in to a shallower experience.
 This concern has become even more pressing as AI coding assistants make it easier for strategic learners to produce convincing and correct assignments without having spent the necessary time engaging with the core concepts being assessed.
 As educators, if we do nothing in the face of these developments, then our in-person teaching effort is no more useful to students than a free asynchronous online course, an option that has become available in almost every conceivable subject in the past decade.

 But I believe deeply in the value of in-person, collaborative learning, so I am always pursuing ways to authentically engage strategic learners in active learning.
-In my Fall 2025 course, Parallel Functional Programming, I am looking forward to applying a unique blend of live-coding exercises and short, low-stress, in-person quizzes to entice students into the classroom learning environment without causing anxiety or assessing the wrong learning objectives.
+In my Fall 2025 course, Parallel Functional Programming, I use a unique blend of live-coding exercises and short, low-stress, in-person quizzes to entice students into the classroom learning environment without causing anxiety or assessing the wrong learning objectives.

 [0] Marton, F., & Säljö, R. (1976).
 On qualitative differences in learning: I—Outcome and process.
 British journal of educational psychology, 46(1), 4-11.